 - 1 tablespoon Sichuan peppercorns

 - 1 tablespoon salt

-Shuck all the oysters and keep refrigerated in their liquor until ready to cook.
-In a small mixing bowl combine the flour, cornstarch, salt and baking powder.
+- Shuck all the oysters and keep refrigerated in their liquor until ready to cook.
+In a small mixing bowl combine the flour, tapioca starch, salt and baking powder.
 Beat the egg in a small bowl until frothy.
 Add the egg to the flour mixture and mix.
 Slowly add the water to the flour mixture until all the ingredients are combined.
 Do not over mix.
 Don’t worry if the batter is still slightly lumpy.
 Set aside and let it rest for about 30 minutes.